xivapi/mogboard/README.md

-# Mogboard v2
+#  Mogboard-Universalis

-This is the code for the current mogboard.com

-I don't have much else to say right now :( I run it through XIVAPI's Varant: https://github.com/xivapi/xivapi.com
+This is a fork of [mogboard](https://github.com/xivapi/mogboard), modified to work with the Universalis market board backend.